- What is a corporate socks program?

 Seasonal or event-specific socks celebrate specific moments with themed designs.
 Holiday socks, company anniversary editions, or product launch commemoratives create collectibility and excitement.
 These designs can be bolder and more creative since they represent a specific moment in time.

 Premium or executive socks use higher-end materials and more refined branding for VIP clients, executive gifts, and special recognition.
-Merino wool blends, subtle embroidered logos, and premium packaging elevate these socks to a true luxury gift.
+Premium long-staple cotton blends, subtle embroidered logos, and premium packaging elevate these socks to a true luxury gift.
 Consider how packaging choices enhance the unboxing experience for this tier.

 Budgeting Your Corporate Socks Program